aionnetwork/aion-docs/developers/guided-workflow.md

 ## Understand the Workflow

-The workflow of creating blockchain applications is somewhat different from _regular_ software development.
+The workflow of creating dApps is somewhat different from _regular_ software development.
 This is mainly down to the unique features and restrictions that blockchain networks have.

 The basic flow is: